python/cpython/Doc/c-api/decimal.rst

 ------------

 This API enables the use of ``libmpdec`` functions.
-Since Python is compiled with hidden symbols, the API requires and external libmpdec and the ``mpdecimal.h`` header.
+Since Python is compiled with hidden symbols, the API requires an external libmpdec and the ``mpdecimal.h`` header.